-One of my favorite things about Paris are it’s cafes.
+One of my favorite things about Paris is its cafes.
 I love having breakfast there so I couldn’t wait to take Liana to her first Parisian cafe.
-We stopped at a spot near the Notre Dame Cathedral to have crepes, cappuccinos and hot chocolate.
-Yummy…
+We stopped at a spot near the Notre Dame Cathedral to have crepes, cappuccinos, and hot chocolate.
+Yumm…

 Not too far a walk from the bridge was the Notre Dame Cathedral.
 This was my second time visiting the historical cathedral.
-I have to say, I was a bit disappointed with the new tourist bench (think Times Square!) they mounted in front of the cathedral.
-My first visit, I remember there being gypsies walking around the area but this time there were none.
+I have to say, I was a bit disappointed with the new tourist bench (think Times Square) they mounted in front of the cathedral.
+On my first visit, I remember there being gypsies walking around the area but this time there were none.
 Just big tourist bleachers which in my opinion, kills the feel of it.

 Once you get inside the cathedral, it’s just beautiful.
 Every detailed carving, the smells of incense and candles lit, it’s all very spiritual.
 We didn’t go up to the top because it would take up too much of our day and we were only in Paris for a few days.

-Liana had a blast!
+She had a blast!
 And of course, bloggers always get to do fun projects while on vacay.
-So, I whipped out another one of the tutu designs and did a quick shoot using the carousel and then the gardens as the backgrounds.
-The Eiffel tower had major construction going on so that wasn’t an option sadly (they are making a restaurant in the middle of it!).
+So, I whipped out another one of the tutu designs and did a quick shoot using the carousel and then the gardens as the background.
+Sadly, the Eiffel tower had major construction going on so that wasn’t an option (they are making a restaurant in the middle of it!).
 Either way, we got some great shots. (and later edited in the Eiffel Tower)

 Next, we took a rest at probably one of my favorite spots in Paris.
 So peaceful.
 My mom loved it too.
 I think we all needed it after all the walking!